Magisk-Modules-Alt-Repo/COPG/README.md

    - GitHub Actions (workflow included).

 2. **Steps**:
-   - Clone this repo: `git clone https://github.com/yourusername/game-spoofer.git`
+   - Clone this repo: `git clone https://github.com/yourusername/COPG.git`
    - Push changes to trigger the GitHub Actions workflow (`.github/workflows/build.yml`).
    - Download `spoof_module.zip` from the workflow artifacts.

 ## Troubleshooting
 - **Not Detected**: Ensure Zygisk Next is installed and active (Magisk Settings > Zygisk > On).
-- **No Spoofing**: Check logs with `adb logcat | grep COPG` for errors.
+- **No Spoofing**: Check logs with `adb logcat | grep SpoofModule` for errors.
 - **Game Crashes**: Verify your device’s architecture (arm64-v8a) and Android version compatibility.

 ## License